jeffstieler/atlas-help/intro/vs/configuration-management.html.md

 Sometimes, configuration management systems launch and manage infrastructure.
 In this case, Atlas replaces that functionality by launching images with Terraform.
-This immutable approach can speed up deploy times, increase visiblity into what is deployed and help guarantee safety in deployments.
+This immutable approach can speed up deploy times, increase visibility into what is deployed and help guarantee safety in deployments.
 "Immutable infrastructure", as it is sometimes called, has numerous other benefits that are written about broadly.